Tips, video and photography provided by Heinen’s partner, Chef Billy Parisi.

 Known for it’s anti-inflammatory properties, ginger is loaded with antioxidants and can even help settle your stomach, but it’s also great for cooking.
-It tastes delicious in vinaigrettes, stir fry, soup and broth, sautéed vegetables or used as a spice blend to coat a roast.
+It tastes delicious in vinaigrettes, stir fries, soup and broth, sautéed vegetables or in a spice blend to coat a roast.

 How to Prepare Ginger